robertocommit/hive_questions/question_2.md

 - _Please walk us through your thinking of what some first-principle rules you'd follow in designing our data schemas and the whole data pipeline considering our goals.
 We are planning to index all kinds of social media (i.e. various platforms such as Twitter, Reddit etc., but also platforms that don't exist today, but will in the future), media (podcasts, youtube videos, articles etc. and other media formats that may emerge in the future) in such a way that they can cross-reference each other.
 We will also need to index a multi-dimensional identities that will tie to these pieces of content (e.g. identifiers connected across multiple social media platforms, but also such entities as Bitcoin wallets, email addresses or phone numbers).
 The purpose of this question is for us to see your thinking process – we'd like to understand how you would approach such a problem, rather than get any particular answer._
 ___

-This is one of the most fashinating yet complex challenges I have heard.<br>
+This is one of the most fascinating yet complex challenges I have heard.<br>
 I try to describe your mission using my own words:

 ```
 The goal is to collect and structure users' social media presence.
 ```
+Below I will try to explain how I would apporach the data schema and the data pipeline for such an ambitous goal.

+# Data Schema

 The "data framework" I imagine would allow to integrate seamleassy any new social media, independentely from their type.

 Following the suggestions you gave in the description, I would divide the problem in four macro sections: